libavg/libavg/sphinxdoc/basenodes.rst

         .. py:method:: getParent() -> Node

             Returns the container (:py:class:`AVGNode` or :py:class:`DivNode`) the node is in.
-For the root node, returns :keyword:`None`.
+For the root node, returns :py:const:`None`.

         .. py:method:: getRelPos(abspos) -> Point2D